 A chest X-ray is usually performed before you are able to go home.
-You may have to wait longer in the department and have a repeat chest X-ray if you develop a pneumothorax or feel unwell.
+You may have to wait longer and have a repeat chest X-ray if you develop a pneumothorax or feel unwell.

 What happens after the procedure?